 Concepts & Contexts

 Students learn to address conceptual challenges and understand the larger contexts in which they work.
 Students employ visual syntax, metaphor, allusion, symbolism, and other intellectual tools that provide them with a working awareness of their field of study.
 They acquire knowledge in the history of art, design, and photography that serves as a primary resource for their own work and for a broader understanding of the role of visual arts in all civilizations.
 They recognize the practices of art and design as significant forms of shaping and responding to culture.
 Students are challenged to engage in the basic educational activities of inquiry, analysis, discovery, criticism, and integration.
-They become aware of the complex conceptual relationships that may exist among visual images and between such images and other forms of communication and behavior.Top
+They become aware of the complex conceptual relationships that may exist among visual images and between such images and other forms of communication and behavior.Back to top from Concepts & Contexts

 Students examine their own work as well as the work of past and present artists, designers, photographers, and scholars in a manner that constantly challenges assumptions and discloses fresh perspectives.
 An understanding of concepts and contexts within the visual arts cannot develop except through the practice of penetrating and articulate critical thinking.
 Students learn the values associated with tradition, but they also learn to appreciate contemporary perspectives that confront tradition and provoke fresh thinking about familiar assumptions.
 Students become accomplished in the ability to identify works of art and design and analyze the significance and influences that played a role in their production.
-The various skills of critical thinking in the visual arts are strongly supported by the full spectrum of liberal arts studies.Top
+The various skills of critical thinking in the visual arts are strongly supported by the full spectrum of liberal arts studies.Back to top from Critical Thinking